rust-util-collections/sctpX/README.md

-# rustsock
+# sctpx

-UDP/SCTP utils ... for rust.
+SCTP utils for rust.